ton-community/tutorials/docs/03-client/mainnet-npmton.md

 <video src="https://ton-community.github.io/tutorials/assets/twa.mp4" loop muted autoplay playsinline width=300></video><br>

-During the course of this tutorial we will create a single codebase that will accomodate both usage patterns.
+During the course of this tutorial we will create a single codebase that will accommodate both usage patterns.

 ## Step 2: Set up your local machine